Design Decisions

 Validation

-The library provides minimal built-in validation:
+The library provides focused built-in validation:

 - Required Fields